shuaiyafei/FE-training-examples/redux-saga.md

 ## Task
-An task is a saga running in background.
+A task is a saga running in background.
 It can be created by using the `fork` function.
 ```js
 function* saga() {
   ...